lit-uriy/gcombiner/README.md

 That's the main idea behind this piece of software.

 ### What can I use it for?
-Well, retraction towers are actually one of the many things that you can do in G-code combiner.
+Well, retraction towers are actually one of the many things that you can do in G-code Combiner.
 Let's say you want to test how your 3D printer is behaving using different speeds.
 You would need to print same object many times and compare all the prints side by side to determine how the speed affects the final print.
-G-code combiner allows you to do all of that with just one print.
-In order to do that you need to slice the same object with different settings and after that import them to G-code combiner.
+G-code Combiner allows you to do all of that with just one print.
+In order to do that you need to slice the same object with different settings and after that import them to G-code Combiner.
 Then you just choose which layers will be taken from which file and export the file.

 :boom: **You have "speed" tower :D**

 ### But I can do that with just a text editor...
 Yes, you can.
-But doing this with G-code combiner will consume less time and will be much easier!
+But doing this with G-code Combiner will consume less time and will be much easier!

 # Downloads
-**Version 1.0** - *It's the initial release of G-code combiner so feel free to share your issues so I can fix them :)*
+**Version 1.0** - *It's the initial release of G-code Combiner so feel free to share your issues so I can fix them :)*

 **x64 Windows** | **x86 Windows**